 Today a Walgreens, this was the home of one of my family's favorite places to eat in the 1990s, Confucius Chinese Cuisine (2322 Texas Avenue South).
 In older versions of this page, I provided two links comparing the 1995 aerial to the 2011 aerial.
 You can see the same thing with Historic Aerials or a copy of Google Earth (just search for the address).

-While I sadly do not have a picture for Confucius Chinese Cuisine (2322 Texas Avenue), it was housed in a building at the corner of Brentwood and Texas Avenue.
+While I sadly do not have a picture for Confucius Chinese Cuisine (and I did look, though buried on Project HOLD you can see the sign, however, I can't find it either), it was housed in a building at the corner of Brentwood and Texas Avenue.
 I still remember how cool it looked on the inside and out.
 It had a curved Chinese-style roof, the sign had one word in orange, one in green, and one in red.
 And those were lit up at night.
 I don't know what the history of it was.
 All I know was that it was open in 1989 but the building pre-dating it for a few years courtesy of an even older Chinese restaurant called "Jade Garden".

-Inside, to the right you had the restrooms, a mural was toward the front, with small bald-looking people playing (or something--it was sort of weird).
-The restaurant was mostly red and gold, you could hear the aquarium bubbling (there was an eel, but I don't think he was ever used as a dish).
+Inside, to the right you had the restrooms, a mural was toward the front, with what appeared to be a crowd of tiny Buddhas playing, and the décor was mostly red and gold, with the aquarium bubbling in the background (complete with an eel that never became a dish).